-Team Navy Road to the Warrior Games Sport of the Week #7 – Shooting
+Team Navy Road to the Warrior Games Featured Sport: Shooting

 Shooting has been on the Paralympic program since the Toronto 1976 Paralympic Games and today is practiced in more than 75 countries.